mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 success, right?
 You're not waking up, you know, watching one YouTube video, writing your first website, and then the next day you have accomplished your dream, but if you, every day, you know, work on that, I think.
 Yeah.
-And don't let yourself whatever happens right now define you.
+And don't let whatever happens right now define you.
 I think we are giving too much, much, too much weight to what's in the now.
 Right.
 Which is important on one hand.
 But.
 You know it.
 Yeah.
 It, it, it becomes less and less important over the years.
 So I totally agree.